Properties of solutions of stochastic differential equations driven by the G-Brownian motion: Introduction

 \section{Introduction}

-Motivated by statistic model uncertainty, risk measures, superhedging in finance and $g$-expectation, Peng (see \cite{Peng:2006}, \cite{Peng:2007}, \cite{Peng:2008}, \cite {Peng:2009} and \cite{Peng:2010b}) has introduced a new type of nonlinear expectation--$G$-expectation.
-Together with the notion of the $G$-expectation Peng introduced the related $G$-normal distribution and the $G$-Brownian motion and established an It\^{o} calculus for the $G$-Brownian motion.
+Motivated by statistic model uncertainty, risk measures, superhedging in finance and $g$-expectation, Peng (see \cite{Peng:2006}, \cite{Peng:2007}, \cite{Peng:2008}, \cite {Peng:2009} and \cite{Peng:2010b}) introduced a type of nonlinear expectation--$G$-expectation.
+Together with the notion of the $G$-expectation, Peng introduced the related $G$-normal distribution and the $G$-Brownian motion and established an It\^{o} calculus for the $G$-Brownian motion.

-In the framework of $G$-expectations, the $G$-Brownian motion has been defined and many interesting facts that rather different from classical case have been studied.
+In the framework of $G$-expectations, many interesting facts that are rather different from classical cases have been studied.
 The $G$-Brownian motion has a very rich and interesting new structure which non-trivially generalizes the classical one.
 A very interesting new phenomenon of the $G$-Brownian motion $B$ is that its quadratic process $\langle B\rangle$ is a stochastic process and has independent and stationary increments which are identically distributed.
-Also, the law of large numbers and central limit theorem under nonlinear expectations were obtained by Peng (see \cite{Peng2007}, \cite{Peng2008-1} and \cite{Peng:2010a}).

 Peng (see \cite{Peng:2006}, \cite{Peng:2007}, \cite{Peng:2008}, \cite{Peng:2010b}) derived the existence and uniqueness of the solution to stochastic differential equations with Lipschitz coefficients on the coefficients driven by the $G$-Brownian motion.
 Recently, Gao \cite{Gao} studied pathwise properties and homeomorphic flows for stochastic differential equations driven by the $G$-Brownian motion.
 Lin \cite{L} obtained the continuity of stochastic integrals with respect to the $G$-Brownian motion and solutions of stochastic differential equations depending on parameters driven by the $G$-Brownian motion.
-Bai and Lin \cite{BL} obtained the existence and uniqueness of solutions to stochastic differential equations driven by the $G$-Brownian Motion with integral-Lipschitz coefficients.

-The purposes of this paper is to investigate the differentiability of solutions of stochastic differential equations driven by the $G$-Brownian motion with respect to the initial data and the parameter.
-In addition, the stability of solutions of stochastic differential equations driven by the $G$-Brownian motion is obtained.
+The purpose of this paper is to investigate the differentiability of solutions of stochastic differential equations driven by the $G$-Brownian motion with respect to the initial data and the parameter, which has some potential applications, e.g., to go further to obtain the maximum principle for stochastic optimal control systems driven by a $G$-Brownian motion.